New User | Print Page | Contact Us | Report Abuse | Sign In

 CEUs: 3 for Day Three | 12 Total Program

-HIIM Domain: Data Structure, Content, and Information Governance and Revenue Cycle Management
+1.5 CEUs Domain I: Data Structure, Content, and Information Governance

 Day Three Agenda